 Limited Spaces!
 Scroll down to register for the entire week, or select individual classes on your chosen date/location via our Meetup.com sites at $30 per class in advance, or $35 at the door if space remains available:

-• Register for June 26, 2017 in Puyallup – Clark’s Creek on our South Sound Meetup Site (opens new tab)
+• Register for individual classes June 26-30, 2017 in Puyallup – Clark’s Creek on our Northwest Nature Meetup Site (opens new tab)

-• Register for July 24, 2017 in Issaquah – Lake Sammamish on our North Sound Meetup Site (opens new tab)
+• Register for individual classes July 24-28, 2017 in Issaquah – Lake Sammamish on our North Sound Meetup Site (opens new tab)

-Or make it a camp and scroll down to register for the entire week at $270 per person with the bonus of archery/swimming after lunch, plus complimentary Friday afternoon program.
+Or make it a camp and scroll down to register for the entire week in Puyallup or Issaquah at $270 per person with the bonus of archery/swimming after lunch, plus complimentary Friday afternoon program.
 Camping and meals extra.

 Kim & Chris Chisholm are on site all week directing professionally-trained staff instructors at our hallmark 6-1 average, 8-1 maximum student-teacher ratio that’s critical for safe, profound and fun outdoor experiences.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997!

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.